 A Bloom filter gives guidance as to whether a searched-for item resides on disk.
 By indicating that the item is not on disk, the filter prevents unnecessary on-disk searches.

-If Bloom filters are enabled (which is the default), when a lookup occurs, and the correct Plasma page is located, the Bloom filter indicates either that the item is not on the page, or that it may be on the page.
+Bloom filters are disabled by default.
+If Bloom filters are enabled, when a lookup occurs, and the correct Plasma page is located, the Bloom filter indicates either that the item is not on the page, or that it may be on the page.
 If the filter indicates that:

 The item is not on the page, then the item is not on disk, and no disk read need occur.